annettewilliamsoutsystems/docs-product/src/ref/ui-patterns/web/flip-content.md

     ![](<images/flipcontent-image-7.gif>)

-### Use the Toggle server action on Flip Content pattern
+### Use the Toggle server action on Flip Content Pattern

 It is possible to use a button or containers to interact with FlipContent by using a server action ToggleFlipContent.